test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 .. image:: ./pictures/Interface01.png

-Some of the special characters used within the interface description, are part of the rst syntax.
+Some of the special characters used within the interface description, are part of the RST syntax.
 They will be explained in one of the next sections.

 The docstrings containing the description, have to be placed directly in the next line after the ``def`` or ``class`` statement.